chasvibe/team-SQLazy-agiledb-doe21/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;Daniel _"Knapis"_ Goldmann Lapington
 &nbsp;&nbsp;&nbsp;&nbsp;Viktor _"Scissorhands"_ Berg

+___

 ## Agile methods

+A big part of this assignment was to get to know and use Scrum as a method for Agile development.

 ### Scrum

+We've read some litterature about the basic principles of Scrum and Kanban.
+It has been totally new for us so the usage of Scrum has been mostly learnt by trial-and-error.
+The Scrum master role has rotated so each participant has got the oppurtunity to understand it.

 ### Workflow

 We used Trello for managing our scrum board.
 &rarr; [Trello board](https://trello.com/b/6ckQafkt/u04)
+___

 ## SQL modelling